mikaelnorling/net-architecture/README.md

 # net-architecture
-A .NET solution that displays the arhitecture I prefer
+A .NET solution that displays the architecture I prefer